 That is, over a whole month I captured the DAD messages on a test BYOD-LAN and furthermore the complete IPv6 connection logs of the corresponding firewall.
 At best, I should have any IPv6 address that made an outbound connection through the firewall in the DAD logfiles.
 Here are the results:

-For these analysis I captured the whole March 2013.
+For these analyses, I captured the whole March 2013.
 I used a Linux Ubuntu server for my Tcpdump script, while the corresponding firewall was a Cisco ASA 5520 with syslog enabled at the “debugging” stage.
 The values (in brackets) are the names of the raw-files which will be able for download at the end of this post.

 The first step was to analyze the logfiles of the DAD messages such as presented in my previous post here.
 I merged all pcaps to a single one, piped the Tcpdump output to a textfile, and deleted all line with entries prior or after March (DAD-march2014).